 And when all is said and done, don’t forget about slotting and re-slotting SKUs.
 It’s critical to review inventory on a regular basis to maintain efficiencies.
 Read more about slotting here.

-Kubota’s parts distribution center in Ontario, Canada implemented a zone picking strategy with six horizontal carousels, four Shuttle XP VLMs and racking to double productivity and recover 83% floor space.
+Kubota’s parts distribution center in Ontario, Canada implemented a zone picking strategy with six Horizontal Carousel Modules, four Vertical Lift Modules and racking to double productivity and recover 83% floor space.